ceph/ceph/doc/releases/octopus.rst

   - CentOS 8
   - CentOS 7 (partial--see below)
   - Ubuntu 18.04 (Bionic)
+  - Debian Buster
   - :ref:`Container image <containers>` (based on CentOS 8)

   Note that the dashboard, prometheus, and restful manager modules will not work on the CentOS 7 build due to Python 3 module dependencies that are missing in CentOS 7.

+  Besides this packages built by the community will also available for the following distros:

+  - Fedora (33/rawhide)
+  - openSUSE (15.2, Tumbleweed)

 Dashboard